Are you feeling overwhelmed? I’m not surprised.

-Do laundry, hit the gym, answer emails, work ten hours, socialize over drinks, get groceries, spend time with your sweetheart, wind down, and do it all over again.
+Do laundry, hit the gym, answer emails, work 10 hours, socialize over drinks, get groceries, spend time with family or friends, wind down, and do it all over again.

 People nowadays are what I like to call, ‘professional jugglers.’
 They seem to be doing way too much, spreading themselves way too thin, and battling all sorts of health issues as a result.